smoking-pessimist/ssg5-exemple/README.md

 ## First download the script in your bin directory :

+> if you use codeblock in your article you will maybe prefer to use lowdown

 ```sh
 $ mkdir -p bin
 $ curl -s https://rgz.ee/bin/ssg > bin/ssg